nerdeer/squidex-to-wordpress/README.md

 But what if I told you that these plugins aren't needed at all?

 The problem isn't WordPress itself, or even these plugins.
-The problem is that all of these websites are running their businesses out of WordPress.
+The problem is that all of these websites are running their businesses' directly out of WordPress.

+MADNESS, I SAY!

 No, a shopping cart should not be part of your blog.
 No, you don't need a fancy wysiwyg content builder.